Want to do an African safari on a budget? Here are my tips for finding cheap safaris in South Africa.

 How To Do An African Safari On A Budget

-First, I’ll cover the details of different types of safaris.
-Then I’ll recommend some companies to use for your African Safari.
+You can do an African safari on a budget by booking the right type of safari.
+First, I’ll cover the details of the different types of safaris you can choose from.
+Then I’ll recommend some companies to use for your South African Safari.

 The main types of safaris are multi-day safaris, single-day game drives, and self-drive safaris.

 Multi-day safari packages usually include accommodation, food, and game drives.

 These are generally really expensive, so I ruled them out straight away in my own research.

 But if you are willing to dish out a bit of money on an epic adventure, a multi-day safari is the perfect opportunity.

 The absolute cheapest two-day safaris in South Africa I could find are listed on Get Your Guide.

 The cheapest two-day safari experience from Cape Town is $365 at the Garden Route Game Lodge.